polterguy/polterguy.github.io/documentation/magic/components/config/index.md

 You can use all of the above database types in your Magic server.
 However, to access your database you need to provide Magic with one or more connection strings.
-Each of these section contains a key/value pair where the key becomes the name of your connection string, and the value its actual connection string value.
+Each of these section contains a key/value pair where the key becomes the name of your connection string, and the value its actual connection string.
 This section also has a `default` setting, which is the default database type to use if not specified by caller.
 This needs to be one of _"mysql"_, _"pgsql"_, _"sqlite"_, or _"mssql"_ - Implying MySQL, PostgreSQL, SQLite or SQL Server.

-**auth**
+## Authentication and authorisation configuration

 This section allows you to override the default authentication and authorisation values for Magic.
 Its sub-sections implies the following.